 Snow covered hills and meadows defines Vermont winters, and offers another universe of options for outdoor play.
-Many of October Country Inn’s winter weekend guests come to ski or snowboard at one of several local resorts catering to this dynamic activity.
+Many of October Country Inn’s (check us out) winter weekend guests come to ski or snowboard at one of several local resorts catering to this dynamic activity.
 Some choose big-mountain venues, such as Killington or Okemo, where you can ski all day and never cross your tracks, but also pay top-dollar for a lift ticket, struggle to find parking, and share the mountain with many, many others.
 Or, some choose a smaller, local hill, such as Suicide Six, or Quechee Lakes.
 These smaller venues don’t offer quite the double black diamond thrill as the bigger mountains, but still offer quality skiing and snowboarding without many of the logistical problems of finding somewhere to park within walking distance to the lifts, and are generally much more family friendly, and considerably less expensive.
 Let’s take a closer look at Quechee Lakes.

 Grown from picturesque rolling farmlands, The Quechee Lakes Landowners’ Association was established in the winter of 1970.
 It’s a homespun Vermont village community just east of Woodstock that’s part of Quechee Village, a small town rich in heritage.
 Everything about it is a demonstration of the well-known fundamental Vermont culture.
 Founded close to half a century ago, Quechee Lakes was a vision of developed land to host families of all ages as a premier four-season resort community.
 The Quechee Club, with its wide open post and beam architecture, overlooking the Ottauquechee River, is well-known for two of Vermont’s most acclaimed golf courses, which are converted into more than 10 miles of top-notch Nordic trails in winter months.
 It also